Ftray/Ftray.github.io/_pages/about.md

 From 2019 to 2023, I studied journalism at Shanghai University of Political Science and Law.
 During the undergraduate period, I learned news gathering and writing, network literature and cultural industry, film and television aerial photography language and special photography, film and television program packaging and production courses.

 In September 2023, I enrolled in the School of Journalism and Communication of Nanjing University to study for a postgraduate degree.

+2019-2023 Shanghai University of Political Science and Law 2023-     Nanjing University